Introduction to the Benefits of Deadlifts

 - If you do not hold your breath, you might relax your body too much.

-- I did that and immediately felt lower back pain, that was not good.
+- I did that once and immediately felt lower back pain, which was not good!

-- Use the power in your hips, legs, and posterior chain to lift the weight, not your back.
+- Use the power in your hips, legs, and posterior chain to lift the weight, not your arms.

-- Think of doing a standing leg press, and when the bar gets close to your knees, drive your hips forward.
+- Think of doing a standing leg press, and when the bar gets close to your knees, drive your hips forward and pull with a flat solid back.

 - Keep moving the bar in a straight path, up from and back down to the floor.